bradendubois/do-calculus/wiki/Probability Queries.md

 - The Intervention class is located at ``do.structures.VariableStructures``, the same as the Outcome class.
 - The Intervention class takes the same arguments as the Outcome class.
 - Queries involving interventions use **Do.p** just as standard queries do.
+- The "given" / body of a query is a *Collection* of Outcomes and Interventions.